x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

 The relationship between fare amounts and payment type has been analyzed.
 The operations manager with New York City TLC is seeking more insight through regression modeling.
-The team’s next milestone is to run a regression model for taxi fares based on variables in the dataset.
+The team's next milestone is to run a regression model for taxi fares based on variables in the dataset.

 #### Course 5 tasks